TimChinye/NestYourCSS/to-do-list.md

 - Make "reducing boilerplate code" animate out as well
 - Finish making the animations responsive
 - Show a different number of ads dependent on @container
-- Re make #codeEditor but with grid (with cqh on grid-template-columns: widthUsingCqhAndVariables gap widthUsingCqhAndVariables, parent would have container-type: inline-size, as it has a fixed width anyways)
 - Provide functionality for the 5 buttons on the hero section (link to github, view history, view settings, report bugs, share feedback)
 - Add accessibility features (Tab to start nesting immediately / Skip to Main Content) including alt/title text
 - Browser support